 Many children have sleep issues.
-But for those with autism, sleeping well may be particularly difficult.
+But for those on the autism spectrum, sleeping well may be particularly difficult.
 Here we look at how families can help their child to sleep well.

 How do you define a sleep disorder?